damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 [user authentication][firebase-user-auth].
 Find more [cool stuff][firebase-cool-stuff] here, from the same source.

+_Content management_

+We can edit the content of our SSGs directly from the web browser with [TeleText].
+We can't create new pages, but we can edit pages content easily.
+[Implementing][teletext-tutorial] to our sites is also very simple.
+I tested it within a Jekyll site on GitLab Pages and worked fine for me.

 _Contact Forms_

 Yes, we can offer contact forms in our static websites.
 We can't process the **server-side**